K-Society/KSociety.Base/README.md

 # KSociety.Base - Framework for microservices

+K-Society Base is a full stack framework for .NET 5 application.

 ## Introduction

 KSociety.Base is a .NET 5.0 framework that can be used to create a clean design by enforcing single responsibility and separation of concerns.